RDMA

 - RoCE (RDMA over Converged Ethernet):

-- Can run on existing Ethernet infrastructure but requires switches supporting Data Center Bridging (DCB).
+- Operates on existing Ethernet infrastructure requires switches that support Data Center Bridging (DCB).

-- RoCE includes two variants: RoCEv1, limited to Layer 2, and RoCEv2, which extends support to Layer-3 routing.
+- RoCE includes two variants: RoCEv1, which is limited to Layer 2, and RoCEv2, which extends support to Layer 3 routing.

 - iWARP (Internet Wide Area RDMA Protocol):

-- Works on standard IP networks, though performance may not match InfiniBand or RoCE.
+- Operates on standard IP networks, though performance may not match InfiniBand or RoCE.

 Using RDMA in VKS

-The VKS (Virtual Kubernetes Serices) supports RDMA across nodes.
-To enable RDMA within your workload, simply add RDMA device labels to the resource spec in your container’s YAML file.
+Virtual Kubernetes Serices (VKS) supports cross-node RDMA.
+To enable RDMA in your workload, simply add RDMA device labels to the resource specification in your container’s YAML manifest.
 Supported configurations:

 rdma/rdma_shared_device_a: 1